bloom-lang/bud/docs/deploy.md

 Local deployment will spin up `num_nodes` local processes, each containing one Bud instance, running the class that you include `LocalDeploy` in.
 The deployment code will populate a binary collection called `node`; the first columm is a "node ID" -- a distinct integer from the range `[0, num_nodes - 1]` -- and the second argument is an "IP:port" string associated with the node.
 Nodes are spun up on ephemeral ports, listening on "localhost".

 Now, you need to define how you want the initial data to be distributed.
 You can do this, for example, by writing (multiple) rules with `initial_data` in the head.
+These rules can appear in any `bloom` block in your program.
 The schema of `initial_data` is as follows: [node ID, relation name as a symbol, list of tuples].
 For example, to distribute the IP address of the "deployer" to all of the other nodes in a relation called `master`, you might decide to write something like this:

-    initial_data <= node.map {|n| [n.uid, :master, [[ip_port]]]}
+    initial_data <= node {|n| [n.uid, :master, [[ip_port]]]}

-Note that the relation ("master" in this case) is never a channel.
-You may only distribute data to scratches and tables.
+Note that the relation (`master` in this case) cannot be a channel -- you may only distribute data to scratches and tables.
 Initial data is transferred only after _all_ nodes are spun up; this ensures that initial data will never be lost because a node is not yet listening on a socket, for example.
 Initial data is transmitted atomically to each node; this means that on each node, _all_ initial data in _all_ relations will arrive at the same Bud timestep.
 However, there is no global barrier for transfer of initial data.
 For example, if initial data is distributed to nodes 1 and 2, node 1 may receive its initial data first, and then send subsequent messages on channels to node 2 which node 2 may receive before its initial data.

-The rules defining `initial_data` may appear in any `bloom` block.

 The final step is to add `:deploy => true` to the instantiation of your class.
 Note that the local deployer will spin up nodes without `:deploy => true`, so you don't forkbomb your system.